mistakia/nano-community/README.md

 **Vision & Purpose**

-Nano Wiki aims to be the a portal to Nano's growing community, maintaining docs, guides, and conventions to improve community communication & onboarding.
+Nano.Community aims to be a portal to Nano's growing community by maintaining docs, guides, and conventions to improve community communication & onboarding.

 **Primary Goals**